How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 6. Industry Sub-Sector

-Within the digital agency world, your specific focus area affects pricing.
+Finally, within the digital agency world, your specific focus area affects pricing.
 Agencies specializing in fintech, healthcare, or government contracts face higher premiums due to regulatory exposure.
 A creative branding agency pays less than a performance marketing agency managing ad accounts with billing access.

 How to Reduce Your Cyber Insurance Premiums

 When we went through the quoting process, we found that demonstrating strong security practices reduced our quoted premiums by roughly 20-30%.
-Here's what made the biggest difference:
+Here's what made the biggest difference.

 Implement MFA Everywhere